 His target was almost in range.
 Just one more step… [read more]

-*These stories are based on board game themes.
+*These stories were inspired by board game themes.
 Having played the game prior to reading these stories is not required, and each story is a stand-alone.